joeljani/data-story_bees-and-pesticides/README.md

 This data story examines if there is a correlation between the bee colony losses and the use of selected Neonicotinoid Pesticides, as Neonicotinoid are the most harmful pesticides for the bees.

-# Getting Started

-## Fetch the data
-To the fetch the data simply run the read_data.py script.

 # Author
 Joel Jani,
 for the 2018FW module "Data Science with python" at the University of applied scienes northwestern Switzerland.